Historic

 Parking Street / Nearby municipal lots

-Memorial Presbyterian Church at 36 Sevilla Street is one of St. Augustine's most architecturally significant buildings, and that is saying something in a city where competing for that title is difficult.
-Henry Flagler commissioned the church in 1890 as a memorial to his daughter, Jennie Louise, who died in childbirth.
-The Renaissance Revival design was completed within a year and remains virtually unchanged — the twin towers, the tiled dome, the carved interior woodwork, the stained glass.
+Memorial Presbyterian Church at 32 Sevilla Street is one of St. Augustine's most architecturally significant buildings, and that is saying something in a city where competing for that title is difficult.
+Henry Flagler commissioned the church as a memorial to his daughter, Jennie Louise Benedict, who died in 1889 from complications of childbirth.
+Designed by Carrère and Hastings in a Venetian Renaissance style inspired by St. Mark's Basilica in Venice, the building was completed in 1889 and remains virtually unchanged — the copper dome, the Latin-cross sanctuary, the Italian marble floors, the mahogany pews, the stained glass.

 Flagler is buried in the church mausoleum, alongside family members.
-This is not a piece of St. Augustine history that has been preserved behind glass — it is an active congregation that continues to hold services in the same space where Flagler sat over 130 years ago.
-That continuity gives the place a gravity that purpose-built event venues do not have.
+This is not a piece of St. Augustine history preserved behind glass — it is an active Presbyterian congregation that still holds services in the same sanctuary.
+That continuity is exactly why the church frames weddings the way it does: it does not rent the sanctuary as an event venue.
+In the church's own words, it sees its wedding ministry "as an extension of our worship life."
+Couples marry here within a Christian worship service, not a rental booking.

 Scale and light.
 The sanctuary is large enough that wide-angle shots capture the full architectural sweep — the vaulted ceilings, the length of the central aisle, the apse framing the altar — without feeling cramped or artificially compressed.
 Most church ceremony photos are constrained by tight spaces.
 Memorial Presbyterian is not that church.